 - Efflorescence on block/brick foundations.

 Handling this issue is significantly different than your run-of-the-mill water vapor problem.
 To tackle this, you must physically prevent water entry by:

-- Installing gutters if none are present
+- Installing gutters

 - Diverting downspouts away from the foundation

-- Dark staining on the floor joists
+- Dark stains on floor joists

-- “Sweating” on wood and insulation
+- “Sweating” on wood and insulation surfaces

 - Water droplets forming on heat/air ducts

 - Water droplets accumulating on the vapor barrier

 According to recent research, keeping your foundation vents open during hot months and closed during the winter is no longer recommended, despite past practices suggesting otherwise.